-Perspective | My tween daughter must abide by a dress code, but our governor won’t mandate school masks to save her life
+Perspective | My tween can’t wear a crop top to school, but our state won’t mandate masks to protect her health

 “Schools need to do training on implicit bias, because if you don’t, those who are power down are going to suffer: females, students of color, LGBTQ, people with disabilities,” he said.
 “You should have a committee made up of representatives from each of those lanes, and together you form a policy, otherwise these people suffer.”

-Bad policies also lead to inconsistent enforcement, which leaves a lot of room for bias-based decision making on the part of those in power.
+Bad policies also lead to inconsistent enforcement, which leaves a lot of room for bias-based decision-making on the part of those in power.

 “You can use it punitively, or for other reasons,” Palmiter said.
 “If you are going to have a policy, you have to implement it, and if implementing it is proving to be problematic, that means you have to go back to the drawing board.
 You also have to make sure the relevant stakeholders are in the room when that is happening, otherwise it is too authoritarian.”

-These dress codes force girls to be taken out of class so that adults can scrutinize them and make them feel even more uncomfortable in the skin that already feels like it doesn’t fit because they are tweens.
+These dress codes force girls to be taken out of class so that adults can scrutinize them and make them feel even more uncomfortable in their skin than they already do, because they’re tweens.

 Lessons

-It’s a double shot: my 12-year-old daughters are told they are too tantalizing to wear comfortable clothing that they like, and at the same time, they are told their classmates’ wishes to not wear a mask is more important than their desire to stay alive and well.
-They are being told twice over that they are less meaningful and less deserving than other people.
+It’s a double shot: My 12-year-old daughters are told they are too tantalizing to wear comfortable clothes that they like, and at the same time, they are told their classmates’ wishes to not wear a mask is more important than their desire to stay healthy.
+They are being told twice over that they are less meaningful than other people.

 A small school district in Texas is actually using their dress code for good — by updating it to mitigate public health factors.
-This change goes around Governor Greg Abbott’s order against mandating masks in other ways.
+This change goes around Gov. Greg Abbott’s order against mandating masks in other ways.

 “Nothing in the Governor’s Executive Order 38 states he has suspended Chapter 11 of the Texas Education Code,” they said in a statement, “and therefore the Board has elected to amend its dress code consistent with its statutory authority.”

-The changes are not permanent and will be re-evaluated every month at the school board meetings.
+The changes are not permanent and will be reevaluated every month at the school board meetings.
 Why not use the archaic remnants of our patriarchal dress code to mandate face coverings here in Alachua County, where the state has threatened to remove board members from their positions over their mask defiance?
-At least then there would be a lesson in how to use the entrenched systems around us to our mutual advantage — something my girls will have to learn as they grow into women in our society.
+Then there would be a lesson in how to use the entrenched systems around us to our mutual advantage — something my girls will have to learn as they grow into women in our society.

 Because right now, as their mother, I’m not sure what the messages are here that will inform their futures.
 That they have to hide themselves?
 That they have to fall victim to other people’s wishes, sometimes at the cost of their health or lives?

 But also as a parent, I know I need to do something.
 And so I will speak out against these dress codes.
-And I will send them to school in masks, and remind them that I’m here to keep them safe — in every way.
+And I will send them to school in masks and remind them that I’m here to keep them safe — in every way.

 More reading: